 And here’s the same glass next to fresh soy milk:

-The difference in terms of appearance isn’t that significant (if visible at all), certainly nowhere near the difference between fresh and thawed almond milk.
+The difference in terms of appearance isn’t that significant (if visible at all), certainly nowhere near the difference between fresh and thawed almond milk (see photos in my article on how to freeze almond milk).

 Different brands of soy milk freeze differently, so yours might not look as smooth as the one above.